Safely reopening Victoria

 The coronavirus (COVID-19) roadmap for reopening provides steps on easing restrictions, dependent on how many active coronavirus (COVID-19) cases are in the community and public health advice.

-From 11.59 pm on 18 October 2020, changes are being made to restrictions in both metropolitan Melbourne and regional Victoria.
-Read the Statement from the Premier for more details.
+From 11:59 pm on 22 November, changes are being made to restrictions across Victoria.
+Read the Premier’s statement for more details.